stevensacks/storybook-react-i18next/README.md

 ## Installation

-Install this addon as a dev dependency.
+Install this addon as a devDependency.

 ```bash
 npm i -D storybook-react-i18next